 Policlinico of Bari and the paediatric hospital “Giovanni XXIII”, together with CVBF, are partners in many European research projects and involved in several paediatric clinical trials.
 The European experience in clinical research and the collaboration with CVBF will represent a benefit and a driving factor for the YPAG in the promotion and understanding of the clinical research by the YPAG.

-The YPAG will be preferably composed by 10-15 young people (new members can be added whenever they apply), age range 12-17 years, both including young patients and healthy youngers.
+The YPAG is composed by about 26 young people (new members can be added whenever they apply), age range 14-17 years, both including young patients and healthy youngers.
 The YPAG won’t be associated with a particular health condition or disease.

-Members must have a good knowledge of English, according to their age.
+Members have a good knowledge of English, according to their age.

-Members will be recruited through the hospitals and the patients’ associations, by means of schools, associations, friends of patients and their families and will be selected according to their motivation and interest in improving health research.
+Members have been recruited through the hospitals and the patients’ associations, by means of schools, associations, friends of patients and their families and were selected according to their motivation and interest in improving health research.

-The group will meet every 6-8 weeks.
-The first meetings will be focused on learning about the research process.
+The group will meet every 4-5 weeks and will follow a training course focused on learning about the research process.
 Education, in fact, will be an important aspect in the development of the YPAG.
-To address the objectives of the group, education will be thorough, relevant, and ongoing as well as curriculums will be built around evidence-based medicine or epidemiology that are aimed at adolescents exist.
+To address the objectives of the group, education will be thorough, relevant, and ongoing .
 The training team will have different professionals involved, such as principal investigators and research nurses, psychologists, pharmacologists, etc.

 There will be an internal Steering Committee chaired by a leader and will be responsible for the planning and coordination of the activities as well as for the external communication.
 The YPAG will be regulated by a kids’ chart defining the frequency of the meetings (approximately every six weeks), the activities and a behavioral code.